ampproject/amppackager/monitoring.md

 Prometheus is a powerful monitoring framework.
 We encourage you to fully utilize it to make your monitoring convenient, scalable and automated.
 A few things we recommend you do:
-1. Explore the metrics `amppackager` provides by following or skimming the tutorial below.
+1. Explore the metrics `amppackager` provides by following or skimming through the tutorial below.
 Pick the essential metrics you'd like to monitor.
 1. [Set up a Prometheus server](https://prometheus.io/docs/prometheus/latest/getting_started/).
 1. Set up all `amppackager` replicas as targets for the Prometheus server.
 Use the [multi-target exporter